tckmn/tockman/pre/blog/gizmos-boardgame.md

 [Gizmos](https://boardgamegeek.com/boardgame/246192/gizmos)
 is a nifty engine building game themed around collecting a bunch of little gadgets that work together.
-I would guess that about 0.2% of the people reading this are wondering about questions such as
+I would guess about 0.2% of the people reading this wonder about questions like
-"what is the maximum theoretically possible score?" or "what is the fastest theoretically possible game?"
+"what's the maximum theoretically possible score?" or "what's the fastest theoretically possible game?"
 To those 0.2% of people...
 I'm so glad you asked!
 [EXCERPT]